akshajsingh1103/email_classifier/README.md

 The classifier uses 4 reference documents per category (16 total) to create robust category representations.
 These are combined and vectorized to create category vectors.

-## 🎓 Why This Project?

-✅ **Real NLP techniques** - TF-IDF, cosine similarity, text preprocessing
-✅ **No training required** - Uses reference documents, no large datasets needed
-✅ **Easy to understand** - Clear explanation of NLP concepts
-✅ **Industry-level** - Professional code structure and implementation
-✅ **Quick to run** - Can be set up and running in under 30 minutes
-✅ **Practical application** - Real-world email classification use case

 ## 📊 Testing

 Run the test suite: